tadler2014/ExploreCAMELTrends/README.md

 # ExploreCAMELTrends
-Seasonal Kendall Tests, Spatial and Temporal Correlation Assessments, and Other Useful Tools to Explore the CAMELS data
+Seasonal Kendall Tests, Spatial and Temporal Correlation Assessments, and Other Useful Tools to Explore the CAMELS data set.